tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The value of TLSCiphertext.legacy_record_version MAY be ignored, or MAY be validated to match the fixed constant value.
-Version negotiation is performed using only the handshake versions (ClientHello.legacy_version, as well as
-ClientHello and ServerHello "supported_versions" extension).
+Version negotiation is performed using only the handshake versions (ClientHello.legacy_version, as well as the ClientHello, HelloRetryRequest and ServerHello "supported_versions" extension).
 In order to maximize interoperability with older endpoints, implementations that negotiate the use of TLS 1.0-1.2 SHOULD set the record layer version number to the negotiated version for the ServerHello and all